allgreed/kasprowicz.pro/content/posts/pointing-frontend-to-backend.md

 }
 ```

-And the whole container can be configured with (Nomad example):
+And finally you can set the backend URL (Nomad example):

 ```hcl
 env {